Self-CriTeach

 Dataset

-7,476 training samples and 2,800 evaluation samples with CoT reasoning.
+7,476 training samples and 2,800 evaluation samples — seen + unseen PDDL planning problems.

 Get Dataset